neueda/GOLang_Course_Project/README.md

 Build a Google Translate project using advanced Golang programming techniques such as concurrency, parallelism, sequential processing, go-routines and more.

 - [Google Translate Project](https://learning.oreilly.com/videos/learn-go-by/9781804613214/9781804613214-video4_1/)

+# Go Booking System
+Our [Zinkworks booking system](obs.zinkworks.com) is built on Go and React.
+Once you have completed this course, there is a requirement backlog waiting for you to put your Go skills into practice.

+Pick something from the booking system backlog (to be added), create a feature branch, build your code and then make a pull request for the repo owner to review.